GargiMan/GargiMan/README.md

 - interested in Android apps developing, device communication, data ecryption and AI
 - own a lot of microcontrollers and Raspberry Pi (i enjoy to work with it)
 - love skiing and snowboarding, intermediate chess player
-- everything what takes a long time should be automatized
-- always looking for logic connections
+- love looking for logic connections

 #### My other profiles